 Basically this membership lets you post jobs, so if you’re looking to get work done this would be right for you.
 But this review is about actually working as a translator.
 With the free membership you won’t have the ability to bid on jobs.

-You will however be listed in the translator directory, meaning people can find you and request you to do work, but you won’t have the ability to go out and seek work by bidding.
+You will, however, be listed in the translator directory, meaning people can find you and request you to do work, but you won’t have the ability to go out and seek work by bidding.

 In my opinion, unless your an established translator you won’t get any jobs from people requesting your work.
 But it’s a good idea to have a profile even if you won’t be using Translators Town.

 This version is paid.
-It still allows you to post jobs, your’re listed in the directory, and also gives you the ability to bid on jobs.
+It still allows you to post jobs, you’re listed in the directory, and also gives you the ability to bid on jobs.
 This version costs 69 euros or around $75 a year.

 It says this is the most popular and I’d say it’s required to actually get work, since it gives you the ability to bid on jobs.